 From Hangzhou East Railway Station: Take Line 1 from the Hangzhou East Railway Station to Xianghu.
 Then, Transfer to bus No.775 from Xianghu West to Laohudong, around one and a half hours, 7 RMB.

-Participants will be housed in the following two locations:
+Participants will be housed in the following location:

 Academic Island, Xianghu Lake National Tourist Resort, Xiaoshan District, Hangzhou, Zhejiang Province 浙江省杭州市萧山区湘湖国家旅游度假区定山岛（湘师路）

 For how long can I stay at the IASM-Hangzhou?